 II.
-REASONS THE PETITION SHOULD BE GRANTED
+REASONS EN BANC REHEARING SHOULD BE GRANTED

-The Court's zero-sum, "either/or" foreseeability test is contrary to the Legislature's explicit directive.
-The Panel's decision here effectively eviscerates the explicit requirements the Legislature imposed for an innkeeper to be responsible for the criminal acts of third parties.
-The predicate for the Court's decision centers upon the Court's determination that under the "plain language" of NRS 651.015(3) a duty can be imposed under either subsection (a) - pertaining to the failure to exercise due care - or subsection (b) - pertaining to prior similar wrongful acts.
+The Panel's zero-sum "either/or" foreseeability test is contrary to the Legislature's explicit directive.
+It effectively eviscerates the Legislature's explicit requirements for an innkeeper to be held responsible for a third parties' criminal acts.
+The predicate for the Panel's decision centers upon its determination that under the "plain language" of NRS 651.015(3) a duty can be imposed under either subsection (a) - pertaining to the failure to exercise due care - or subsection (b) - pertaining to prior similar wrongful acts.
 See Decision at 8.
-This approach conflicts with both the explicit terms of the Legislature's enactment as well as the public policy choices that the Legislature made.
+This approach conflicts with both the explicit terms of the Legislature's enactment as well as the public policy choices made by the Legislature.